RonEfraim/C-Plus-Plus/Semester 1/Ex7/README.txt

 For example: If the first string was: aAc1bbBf!
 And the second string was: b!
 Then the output will be: aAc1Bf.

-Compile: g++ -Wall ex7a.cc –o ex7a
+Compile: g++ -Wall ex7a.cc â€“o ex7a
 Run: ex7a

 Input: